SEO Guide for Web Developers – Don’t Make These Mistakes

 In most corporate environments, the web developers and the marketing team act independently as if they were separated by a brick wall.
 This ultimately leads to bad websites that are slow, buggy, confusing, and have nonexistent rankings and traffic.

 It’s therefore in the best interests of the developers and the SEOs to work together and learn from each other.
 That begins by understanding how your web development choices affect your website’s overall SEO health, from the design choices at the top right down to the individual lines of code.

 Web Developers Should Have a Seat at the Marketing Table

-The relationship between marketers and developers often includes marketers making (sometimes very large) requests of developers, which can lead to pushback stemming from a daunting workload.
+The relationship between marketers and developers often includes marketers making (sometimes very large) requests of developers, which can lead to pushback and, at times, a web development vs SEO attitude.
 Both sides need to remember that the end goal is a higher quality site that users want to visit and Google brings to page 1.
 That’s what needs to happen for devs and marketers to enjoy success.

 The goal for marketers should be that devs are proactively working with SEO professionals, not fighting them for control of the site.
 The best results happen when the SEOs and the developers take a collaborative approach as part of a strong SEO team.